simoneldevig/react-native-static-server/README.md

     Support of the [new architecture][New Architecture] is mostly implemented, but still broken.

-- **v0.6.0-alpha.8** &mdash; The aim for upcoming **v0.6** release is to refactor the library to support React Native's [New Architecture], while keeping backward compatibility with RN's [Old Architecture], and the original library API.
-Also, the codebase will be refactored to follow the standard RN library template.
+- **v0.6.0-alpha.8** &mdash; The aim for **v0.6** release was
+  to refactor the library to support React Native's [New Architecture], while keeping backward compatibility with RN's [Old Architecture], and the original library API.
+The aim was mostly achieved as of v0.6.0-alpha.8, but as development focus shifted into v0.7 development, the v0.6 was effectively abandoned.

-  As of the latest alpha version, the status is:
+  As of the latest alpha v0.6 version, the status was:
   - The code refactoring is completed.
   - **Android**: relies on [NanoHttpd], tested with React Native v0.70.0 for both RN's [old][Old Architecture] and [new][New Architecture] architectures.